- Mangyan culture

 Board of Trustees

-Mrs. Jocelyn Quiaoit Bae (Vice-President)
+Mrs. Jocelyn Quiaoit Bae (Corporate Secretary)

 Mrs. Bae lived among the Alangan Mangyans as a Jesuit volunteer in 1983-1984, then remained for a decade as a social development worker.
 She has a Master's degree in Cultural Anthropology, for which she wrote a thesis on the man-land relationship of the Alangan Mangyans.
 She was the first recipient of the Lawrence Trust Fund for Volunteer Efforts Recognition Award in 2002.

-Mr. Cardel Macatangay Layda
+Mr. Cardel Macatangay Layda (Vice-President)

 Mr. Layda is half-Tau-buid and half-Tadyawan Mangyan.
 He finished a Bachelor of Arts majoring in Political Science at Divine Word College of Calapan.
 He has been serving his fellow Mangyan as Legal Affairs Officer and Coordinator through the Mangyan Tribal Church Association (MTCA) for the past five years.
 He has been a columnist in a bi-monthly local paper in Oriental Mindoro since 2002.